tpike3/Libya-CoalitionFormation/README.md

 This module reads in the the csv data and develops a preference (ideological affinity) value for each group which is normalized over the inputs.
 It also reads in the economic and military values, normalizes them and averages them to greater a power value for each group

 ## bilateralShapley.py
-This module conducts the bilateral shapley value algorithm to assess who the groups will form coalitions both with and without foreign support.
+This module conducts the bilateral Shapley value algorithm to assess who the groups will form coalitions both with and without foreign support.
 These results are then saved in a csv file.

 ## Results.ipynb
 "Coalition Formation Chart and Graphs.ipynb" is a Jupyter Notebook file which reads in and analyzes the results from the model runs.